W. D. Jones: Platte City and Dexfield Park

 They kept driving.
 Throughout August they plied the back roads from Nebraska to Minnesota to Mississippi, pausing in only the smallest towns to steal fresh cars and money for gas and food.
-They slept in the cars, parked in remote fields or woods or in ravines; the following winter, Barrow observed that he had not slept in a bed or even changed his clothes since his brother Buck was killed.
+They slept in the cars, parked in remote fields or woods or in ravines.
+The following winter, Barrow observed that he had not slept in a bed or even changed his clothes since his brother Buck was killed.
 Near the end of the month Barrow and Jones rebuilt the gang's security by robbing the armory at Plattville, Illinois of more BARs, handguns and ammunition.

 Jones was as loyal a subordinate as Clyde and Bonnie could have hoped for, but he did not want to accompany them into death or even any farther into pain and fear.
 They were aware that Jones wanted to leave them.
-Nevertheless, Jones stayed until Barrow and Parker were well enough to take care of themselves without help before leaving.
+Nevertheless, Jones stayed until Barrow and Parker were well enough to take care of themselves without help.
 "I left Clyde and Bonnie after they was healed up enough to get by without me....
 I'd had enough blood and hell."

 According to Barrow family members, the three made their way back to West Dallas and split up there on September 7.
 This may have been the story Clyde and Bonnie told.
 According to W.D.
 Jones, they were forty miles outside of Clarksdale, Mississippi on the night in early September when he saw a way to escape.
 They had just stolen a new car and Barrow had given him $2.12 to fill its tank.
 Jones put in a few gallons, then drove ahead as if to find a secluded place to stop and change cars.
 But when he was out of Barrow's sight he turned down a country road, turned off the car's headlights, and sped up.
 After a few miles he left the car and fled for his mother's home in Houston.